 - The reorganization and expansion of your emotional responses

-- Securing the bond that you have with your partner
+- Safeguarding the bond you have with your partner

-- Reposition the stance that you have on interactions to create new and more beneficial interactions within the partnership
+- Repositioning the stance you have on interactions to create healthier interactions within the partnership

 Imago Relationship Therapy

 Imago therapy combines any spiritual and behavioral concerns that couples may have, addressing childhood experiences that influence their relationships.
 The techniques are often combined with traditional therapy like cognitive-behavioral therapy (CBT) to examine the unconscious reasons behind choosing your partner.
 In this type of therapy, couples can examine how they relate to one another in caring, positive ways while the therapist looks at any conflicts as a means to a solution rather than a problem.

 Imago relationship therapy posits that directly targeting a relationship's most painful or distressing wounds, including those linked to substance abuse or eating disorders, is the most effective way to treat them.
 Similar to CBT therapy, partners can learn to discuss their past, identify negative thoughts, evoke deeper emotions, and problem-solving difficulties.
 The therapist can then offer support and help the couples develop solutions based on the lessons they learn from their conflict, employing solution focused therapy techniques to increase and strengthen intimacy and improve communication.

 Perhaps you are wondering whether you and your partner should seek therapy.
 With many options to choose from, it can be overwhelming to make a choice.
 Many couples struggle to afford therapy or find a counselor that provides their method of choice in their city.
 In these cases, online couples therapy may be valuable.